Dr4cule/Mineflayer-Discord-bridge/README.md

 ## -- Ngrok -- 🌐
 - To get your ngrok token visit [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken), click on the link after you log in if you are lost. 🔑
 - Paste your ngrok token to the specified place in ```config.json``` 📝
+- Note: You can visit localhost:3000 to use prismarine viewer locally once your free ngrok expires or just make another alt for ngrok with temp mails for the bots view to be accessable for other authorized users in discord server.

 Making a discord bot: 🤖